s-doti/baby-sepl/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/com.github.s-doti/baby-sepl.svg)](https://clojars.org/com.github.s-doti/baby-sepl)

-A baby version of the SEPL (algorithm execution) engine.
+A baby version of the [SePL](https://github.com/s-doti/sepl) (algorithm execution) engine.

 This baby is designed with the sole purpose of delivering a gist.
+It is meant to be self-explored directly through code.
 Its [core](src/baby_sepl/core.clj) weighs less than 20 lines of code, and still supports the basic concepts:
 - Declarative
 - Separation of execution context and logic